Automatic Heap Layout Manipulation for Exploitation: The Heap Layout Manipulation Problem in Deterministic Settings

 As of 2018, the most common approach to solving heap layout manipulation problems is manual work by experts.
 An analyst examines the allocator's implementation to gain an understanding of its internals; then, at run-time, they inspect the state of its various data structures to determine what interactions are necessary in order to manipulate the heap into the required layout.

 Heap layout manipulation primarily consists of two activities: creating and filling \emph{holes} in memory.
-A hole is a free area of memory of a particular size.
+A hole is a free area of memory that the allocator may use to service future allocation requests.
 Holes are filled to force the positioning of an allocation of a particular size elsewhere, or the creation of a fresh area of memory under the management of the allocator.
 Holes are created to capture allocations that would otherwise interfere with the layout one is trying to achieve.
 This process is documented in the literature of the hacking and computer security communities, with a variety of papers on the internals of individual allocators~\cite{Phrack:MaXX, Phrack:AnonFree, Phrack:jp, Phrack:ArgpJeMalloc}, as well as the manipulation and exploitation of those allocators when embedded in applications~\cite{SolarDes:Unlink, Phrack:ArgpVLC, Phrack:ArgpFF}.

 The process is complicated by the fact that -- when constructing an exploit -- one cannot directly interact with the allocator, but instead must use the API exposed by the target program.
 Manipulating the heap state via the program's API is often referred to as \emph{heap feng shui} in the computer security literature~\cite{Sotirov07HeapFengShui}.
 Discovering the relationship between program-level API calls and allocator interactions is a prerequisite for real-world HLM but can be addressed separately, as we demonstrate in section~\ref{sec:php_experiments}.